guidosch/bikecounter/README.md

 ### To be aware of

-The LoRa module is very timing sensitive that is the reason there are so many delays in the code to give it enough time to wait for messages and to response.
+- The LoRa module is very timing sensitive.
+That is the reason there are so many delays in the code to give it enough time to wait for messages and to response.

-The first time the (deep)sleep method is called, it re-initializes the RTC to a wrong value.
-To fix this issue the first iteration of the main loop sets the device into the sleep mode for a short period of time and resets the RTC in the next loop.
+- The first time the (deep)sleep method is called, it re-initializes the RTC to a wrong value.
+To fix this issue the first iteration of the main loop puts the device into the sleep mode for a short period of time and resets the RTC in the next loop.

 ## TTN